DrWho1369/studentQuiz/README.md

 ## Credits

 This project was developed as part of the web development curriculum.
-Special thanks to the instructors and fellow learners for their contributions.
+Special thanks to the instructors for their guidance.

 ## License